venkytv/botmand/BOT-WRITING-GUIDE.md

 available options and defaults.
 The config files for the [examples](examples) also illustrate most common config options.

+## Environment variables

+The bot will have access to the following environment variables:

+* `BOTTERS_USER_ID`: ID of the bot user account; normally used to identify messages which mention the bot
+* `BOTTERS_USER_NAME` User name of the bot user account
+* `BOTTERS_CHANNEL`: Name of the channel this bot instance is running in
+* `BOTTERS_CHANNEL_ID`: ID of the channel this bot instance is running in
+* `BOTTERS_LOCALE`: Locale of the channel the bot is running in

+See [gptbot](examples/gptbot/gptbot.py) for an example of how a bot might use these variables.

 ## Botters commands

 Botters uses a `botters://` URL scheme for commands.
 A bot can include these